I have a workflow with all the paper that comes into my house - I scan it, I file it, I shred it (mostly). I end up with PDFs.

 Once the data is transferred to my Linux desktop, it gets stored on the local hard disk.
 Occasionally I do some editing or manipulation, but mostly the PDFs are already complete and just need filing.

 Each night, my local data is automatically backed up to my NAS.
 The data on my NAS is automatically backed up to an external hard drive.
 Once a week, the data on my NAS is backed up to a portable external hard drive, which is stored offsite.
 And there are a few other backups that occur as well.
 At any given time, I have it on my desktop, on my Nas, on about four external hard drives in various places.
 I have a phobia about losing data.

 And I don't shred the original documents until it's filed and backed up.
 Then I shred.
 That's in case I have to go back to the original source and do it all over again.

 Sometimes I need to edit the PDFs.
 This is where things get tricky.
-Some things I can do on my Linux desktop, and this is where it's easiest.
-In general, I want a command line tool, not a GUI tool.
+Some things I can do on my Linux desktop, some things are better done with a GUI tool on the Mac.

 Often I end up with an invoice that I scanned with the Fujitsu scanner because it's so fast and easy, and a credit card receipt that I scanned with the Doxie because the Doxie scans these little things so much easier, and I don't want two PDFs, I want one that contains both the invoice and the receipt.
 Say for example, I have 20190121_rutledge_henry_invoice.pdf and 20190121_rutledge_henry_receipt.pdf.
 There are two Linux tools I can use to combine these into one PDF - pdfconcat and pdfunite.